evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Standard_Range_AWD/_index.md

 ### Phone Mirroring

-Furthermore, the Ford Mustang Mach-E Standard Range AWD supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Ford Mustang Mach-E Standard Range AWD supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

 The Ford Mustang Mach-E Standard Range AWD comes equipped with one sound system option:

-- **B&O Sound System:**: This system features ten speakers and delivers a maximum output of 560 watts.
+- **B&O Sound System:**: Features ten speakers and delivers a maximum output of 560 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.